mi-geo/mi-geo.github.io/_pages/life.md

   - image_path: /assets/images/travel/Teng-US-map-zm.png
     alt: " "
     title: "United States Footprint"
-    excerpt: 'These are all the counties I have been travelled to in the states!
+    excerpt: 'These are all the counties I have been travelled to in the States!
 I did not put the legend in, but you will figure it out!'
     url: "/assets/images/travel/Teng-US-map.png"
     btn_label: "Zoom In"
     btn_class: "btn--success"